JJLDonley/Simple-Programming-Language/simple-grammar.md

 - **Artifacts:** Unified construct for data structures, enumerations, and namespaces
 - **Procedures:** Functions with explicit return types
 - **Procedure References:** Pass and store references to procedures
+- **Pointers and References:** C-style pointers with read-only references
 - **Minimal conditionals:** Expression-based with `|>` chain operator for short-circuiting
 - **Strict typing:** All variables must have explicit type declarations
 - **Minimal syntax:** No unnecessary keywords, clear and readable